amillerb/fta-liftandshift-dcmigration/doc/devops-iac-migration.md

 #### [prev](./devops-iac-testing.md) | [home](./welcome.md)

+## Overview

 This section outlines the recommended migration steps to execute an Azure DevOps Pipeline for the deployment of servers.
+This is a sample pipeline deployment that can be customized to your Migration Wave cycles outlined in the exported Azure Migrate Assessments.

 ## 1 Pre-Requisites
 Please refer to the [Milestone: Redeployment/Rehosting of Migration Waves](./devops-iac-redeployment.md) page in order to have the correct setup for this deployment.